elixir-lang/gen_stage/README.md

   * Provide examples with delivery guarantees

+  * Consider integrating dynamic supervisors with task supervisors (as consumers)

   * TCP and UDP acceptors producers

   * Ability to attach filtering to producers - today, if we need to filter events from a producer, we need an intermediary process which incurs extra copying